renmengye/deep-dashboard/README.md

 ## Couple with your training program

-The dashboard interacts with your training program through static files on the disk, as long as you know how to write a plain text file or an image to the disk, you can watch your model being trained in real time.
+Now you are ready to add your own job to the dashboard!
+This section will brief you through the architecture of dashboard, so you know what is going on under the hood.
+In short, to add your own job, you simply need to write some files to the right place, e.g. the training data points to a CSV file.

 ### File structure